pic

 x, y, z = foo()

-Another typical application of destructuring is when we need only a subset of a function's outputs.
-While both tuples and named tuples can be applied for this purpose, the former offer more flexibility since they can be combined with various types of collections.
-Instead, named tuples are limited to another named tuple as the function's output, further requiring prior knowledge of the output's field names.
+Another common use of destructuring arises when only a subset of a function's outputs is needed.
+While both tuples and named tuples can be applied for this purpose, tuples offer greater flexibility as they can be combined with various types of collections.
+In contrast, named tuples are restricted to returning another named tuple as the function's output, thus requiring prior knowledge of the field names.

-The following example demonstrates this functionality by extracting the first and third output of the foo function.
+The following example illusates this functionality by extracting only the first and third output of foo.

 function foo()